How to Become a Registered Dental Assistant

 • Pay the nonrefundable application fee of $120.

 • Provide documentation of completing all courses listed in the Required Courses section below.
-You may also submit evidence of completing additional courses in Pit and Fissure Sealants and Ultrasonic Scaling.
+You may also submit evidence of completing additional course in Ultrasonic Scaling.

 • Provide evidence of completing a Basic Life Support course as described below.

-• Pass the Registered Dental Assistant General and Law and Ethics Written Examination described in the Written Examination section below.
+• Pass the Registered Dental Assistant Combined Written and Law and Ethics Examination described in the Written Examination section below.

 Application

 Applications for Registered Dental Assistant Examination and Licensure are submitted online through BreEZe at https://www.breeze.ca.gov.
 If you are a new BreEZe user, you will first need to register for a free account.
-When applying through your BreEZe account, select the application named Registered Dental Assistant Examination and upload your pathway document, all required course certificates, and your completed Live Scan Request form.
-Make your payment and submit.
+When applying through your BreEZe account, select the application named Application for Registered Dental Assistant Examination Request and upload your pathway document and all required course certificates.
+You will then need to complete the payment process to submit the application.
 Applications without payment are not considered submitted.

 For an optimal experience when accessing your BreEZe account, use a standard computer or laptop.
 All options may not be available when using a hand-held device such as a smartphone or iPad.

-You may also mail in your Application for Registered Dental Assistant Examination and Licensure (RDA1) form, which can be found here.
-Enclose your pathway document, a copy of all required course certificates, a copy of your completed Live Scan Request form, and a check or money order of $120 payable to the Dental Board of California.
+You may also mail in your Application for Registered Dental Assistant Examination and Licensure form.
+Enclose your pathway document, a copy of all required course certificates, and a check or money order of $120.00 payable to the Dental Board of California.
+Mail the application and documents to: Dental Board of California, 2005 Evergreen St., Ste.
+1550, Sacramento CA 95815.

 Submit documentation that you have completed one of the following pathways to licensure: